justinmitchelltech/jmpytools/README.md

-# My Python Tools for Engineers
+# Python Tools for Engineers

 My Python tools for engineers - especially hardware engineers involved with R&D and experimentation